-(4) A messenger shall transmit to the Master without delay an inventory of all property attached by him which he knows to belong to an insolvent estate.

-- (5) The deputy-sheriff shall be entitled to fees taxed by the Master according to tariff A in the Second Schedule to this Act and the rules for the construction of that tariff. - (6) The Minister of Justice may by notice in the Gazette amend the said tariff A and rules.
+- (4) A messenger shall transmit to the Master without delay an inventory of all property attached by him which he knows to belong to an insolvent estate. - (5) The deputy-sheriff shall be entitled to fees taxed by the Master according to tariff A in the Second Schedule to this Act and the rules for the construction of that tariff. - (6) The Minister may by notice in the Gazette amend the said tariff A and rules.

-[subsection (6) added by section 11 of Act 50 of 1956 and amended by sections 46 and 47 of Act 97 of 1986]
+[subsection (6) added by section 11 of Act 50 of 1956, amended by sections 46 and 47 of Act 97 of 1986 and substituted by section 4 of Act 16 of 2003]